cmik/cmik.xbmc/README.md

 - your device & plateform version
 - your TFC.tv add-on version
 - how to reproduce the bug or the error
-- the corresponding error message in Kodi.log file
+- the corresponding error message in Kodi.log file (beforehand, enable Debug mode on TFC.tv add-on advanced settings and set debug level at least to INFO)
 - the URL link to your kodi.log pasted file

 To simply export and share your log file, I recommend you to use the Kodi Logfile Uploader add-on (https://kodi.wiki/view/Add-on:Kodi_Logfile_Uploader)).